Years 1 & 2 (KS1) Tours

 - Present the interdependence of plants and animals.

 - Discuss the impact of humans on the natural environment.

 Autumn: animals grow winter coats, fruit and nuts are harvested, trees shed their leaves – or don’t!

-Winter/Spring: lambs & kids are born, planting seeds, early-flowering bulbs, frog spawn.
+Winter/Spring: planting seeds, early-flowering bulbs, pond dipping and frog spawn.

-Summer: chicks and ducklings, tadpoles, bees collecting pollen, flowers, fruit and vegetables – growing and developing.
+Summer: chicks are born, pond dipping and tadpoles, bees collecting pollen, flowers, fruit and vegetables – growing and developing.

 We also offer:

 Key Stage 2 (KS2)